Brian-Orta/osticket-prerequisites/README.md

 <img src="https://i.imgur.com/RjawCDK.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>

-- On the left sidebar, click the dropdown arrow beside "Sites", same thing with "Default Web Site", then click "osTicket.
+- On the left sidebar, click the dropdown arrow beside "Sites", same thing with "Default Web Site", then click "osTicket".
-  - _The icons in the center window should change._
 - On the right sidebar, click "Browse *:80 (http)".
   - This will open a new tab on Microsoft Edge to the osTicket Installer page.
 <p align="center">